Acorn squash – A sweet and nutrient-packed carbReading time: 8 min

 • Roast acorn squash is a different way to eat it without adding extra calories.

-• Any protein can serve as stuff acorn squash.
+• Any protein can serve as stuffed acorn squash.
 Just choose the one that is more savory for you.

 • Baked acorn squash is perfect and easy to prepare side dish.
-You only need to place the squash in the oven using a baking sheet.
+You only need a baking sheet to place the squash in the oven.

-• Buying squash in half is a way to verify that it is in good condition to eat.
+• Buying squash in half is a way to verify its good food condition.

-• There are seeds inside of the squash.
-Whenever you are going to cook squash you should cut the squash in half and scoop out the seeds.
+• There are seeds inside the squash.
+Whenever you cook squash, you should cut the squash in half and scoop out the seeds.

 • Always preheat the oven to prepare roasted squash.